Free Eviction Forms

 Step 1.
 The Eviction Notice

 The eviction process, with few exceptions, begins with a notice.
-The most common include: for non-payment of rent, a three-day-notice-to-pay-or-vacate; for failure to comply with a term of the lease, a ten-day-notice-to-comply-or-vacate; for waste or nuisance a three-day-quit-notice; or a notice to terminate a tenancy.
+The most common include: for non-payment of rent, a three-day-notice-to-pay-or-vacate; for failure to comply with a term of the lease, a ten-day-notice-to-comply-or-vacate; for waste or nuisance a three-day-quit-notice; or for month-to-month tenancies a “20-day” notice to terminate a tenancy.
 Eviction notice forms may be downloaded for free.

 While the landlord may serve more than one type of notice, this will cause problems if the notices are inconsistent.
 For example, a landlord would be unwise to serve a nuisance notice in combination with other notices.
 Consult an attorney if unsure which notices to serve.